bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     }
     export default AlertButton;

-- <span id="a4e6">`Experimental Syntax` : Syntax that has been proposed to add to ECMAScript but hasn’t officially been added to the language specification yet.</span>
+- <span id="a4e6">`Experimental Syntax` : Syntax that has been proposed to add to ECMAScript but hasn't officially been added to the language specification yet.</span>
 - <span id="801d">It’s good to pick one approach and use it consistently, either:</span>

 1.  <span id="2e3e">Class Properties & Arrow Functions</span>